j-siderius/AI4R_RELBot_experimentalWindows/README_windows.md

 ### Starting the container

-The following steps should be executed every time you want to run the ROS2 Docker container
+The following steps should be executed every time you want to run the ROS2 Docker container. _Docker is setup with NVidia graphics, not tested with other graphics platforms._

 - Start Docker Desktop (after starting, the application might be hidden in your taskbar, just make sure it is running in the background)
 - Start XLaunch (the VcXsrv application) and configure it with: Multiple Windows, Start no Client, Native OpenGL + Disable Access Control and click Finish to run the application (after starting, the application might be hidden in your taskbar, just make sure it is running in the background)